MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/create-your-first-winui3-app.md

 1. Build and run.

 Instead of setting the **WindowsPackageType** project property to *None*, you can use the bootstrapper API (see [Use the Windows App SDK runtime for non-MSIX-packaged apps](/windows/apps/windows-app-sdk/use-windows-app-sdk-run-time) to initialize the [Bootstrapper](/windows/apps/windows-app-sdk/deployment-architecture#bootstrapper).
-For more details on that option, see [Build and deploy an unpackaged app](/windows/apps/windows-app-sdk/tutorial-unpackaged-deployment).
+For more details on that option, see [Build and deploy a non-MSIX-packaged app](/windows/apps/windows-app-sdk/tutorial-unpackaged-deployment).

 ## A look at the code in the project template